 - Fall Quarter: August 1

 Submit the Graduate School online application.
 This secure process includes credit card payment of a $100 application fee, and instructions for providing these supporting materials:

-- Official Transcripts: Two from each institution attended.
+- Unoficial Transcripts: One from each institution attended.
+Once you are admitted you will then need to submit official transcripts, pay a second $100 fee and submit a measles clearance if you did not previously attend WWU.
 If you previously attended WWU, it is not necessary to provide WWU transcripts or other transcripts previously submitted to WWU.

 - Letter of intent stating: